-This report seeks to provide overview information about what has changed in the last reporting period (improved and worsened), if there are the new risks, what new mitigations/actions have been put in place and what are the plans for the coming quarter to seek to further act on risks and mitigate their potential impact on the organisation, its services and functions.
+This report provides overview information about what has changed in the last reporting period (improved and worsened), if there are new risks, what new mitigations/ actions have been put in place and what are the plans for the coming quarter to further act on risks and mitigate their potential impact on the organisation, its services and functions.

-The report seeks to explain what the position will look like if mitigations are successful and what additional resources or support might be required to ensure risks can be brought to an acceptable level in line with the organisation's stated risk appetite.
+The report also explains what the position will look like if mitigations are successful and what additional resources or support might be required so that risks can be brought to an acceptable level in line with the organisation's stated risk appetite.